-- Server Hardware - Server Storage - Server Software - Client Hardware - Client Software - Infrastructure (networking, UPS, consoles, other components that do not fit into the above categories) - 8.2.2.2 State whether a Pre-Publication Board or a TPC-Certified Audor, whose name must be included after the Price Spreadsheet, has audited and approved the Result. - 8.2.2.3 The numerical quantities listed below must be included in the Executive Summary Statement after the Price Spreadsheet: - Reported Throughput in tpsV (see Clause 5.7.1) - Configured Customers and Active Customers (see Clause 2.4) - Measurement Interval in hh:mm:ss (hours, minutes, seconds) (see Clause 5.6.1.5), - Ramp-up time in hh:mm:ss (see Clause 5.6.1.2), - Business Recovery Time in hh:mm:ss (see Clause6.5.7.1), - The number of Transactions in the Transaction Mix completed within the Measurement Interval, (report the total, and the number per Transaction type) (see Clause 5.3.1) - The number of each Transaction type (including Data-Maintenance) completed within the Measurement Interval
+- Server Hardware - Server Storage - Server Software - Client Hardware - Client Software - Infrastructure (networking, UPS, consoles, other components that do not fit into the above categories) - 8.2.2.2 State whether a Pre-Publication Board or a TPC-Certified Audor, whose name of the Auditor who certified the result must be included after the Price Spreadsheet , has audited and approved the Result. - 8.2.2.3 The numerical quantities listed below must be included in the Executive Summary Statement after the Price Spreadsheet: - Reported Throughput in tpsHCI (see Clause 5.7.1) - Configured Customers and Active Customers (see Clause 2.4) - Measurement Interval in hh:mm:ss (hours, minutes, seconds) (see Clause 5.6.1.5), - Ramp-up time in hh:mm:ss (see Clause 5.6.1.2), - Business Recovery Time in hh:mm:ss (see Clause6.5.7.1), - The number of Transactions in the Transaction Mix completed within the Measurement Interval, (report the total, and the number per Transaction type) (see Clause 5.3.1)

-- Percentage of Transaction Mix for each Transaction type completed within the Measurement Interval (see Clause 5.3.1). - Ninetieth percentile, minimum, maximum and average Response Times must be reported for all Transactions of the Transaction Mix completed within the Measurement Interval (see Clause 5.5.1). - Maximum, minimum and average Response Times must be reported for Data-Maintenance.
+- The number of each Transaction type (including Data-Maintenance) completed within the Measurement Interval - Percentage of Transaction Mix for each Transaction type completed within the Measurement Interval (see Clause 5.3.1). - Ninetieth percentile, minimum, maximum and average Response Times must be reported for all Transactions of the Transaction Mix completed within the Measurement Interval (see Clause 5.5.1). - Maximum, minimum and average Response Times must be reported for Data-Maintenance. - The time to complete the recovery from the loss of a Node in the Data Accessibility test.